 Why?
 Ensures compatibility with strict / concurrent rendering modes.

 React calls your component’s render function a lot—sometimes twice in development (Strict Mode) and, with Concurrent Rendering, potentially even more.
 If that render kicks off a network request, mutates global data, or directly manipulates the DOM, you’ll get duplicate calls, race conditions, or even infinite loops.
-Beginners often sprinkle “just one fetch” or localStorage.setItem
+Beginners often sprinkle “just one fetch” or localStorage.setItem right inside render, unaware that React expects render to be a pure calculation: same inputs → same output → zero side‑effects.

 import { useEffect, useState } from "react";